kk25gb/AttractionHelper/README.md

 # Attraction Helper

-> A project website that provides attraction information to the viewers.
+A project website that provides attraction information of Taiwan to the viewers.

+Functions include browsing all attractions, browsing attractions by categories and location, adding attractions to personal to-go list, etc.

-> I used Vue.js to build the frontend of this website and used SQL DB to store all the testing data.
+>Used Vue.js to build the frontend of this website.

+>Used MySQL relational DB to store all the attraction information ans user data.

 ## Build Setup